 While you're in this part of London, cross the Thames at Southwark Bridge, noticing Vintners' Hall on your right where so much wine was once offloaded from the river, and which still houses the offices of the Vintners' Company.
 Once over the Thames, turn left and walk along the south bank of the river by the Financial Times HQ to Vinopolis, London's rather diluted wine-based tourist attraction.
 Nearby there is also Neal's Yard Dairy, Brindisa's tapas bar and the rest of Borough Market as well as a retail branch of Laithwaite's, Britain's biggest mail order wine retailer now expanding internationally, inside Vinopolis.

-If it's more wine accessories than wine that you're after, Around Wine near Regent's Park is a wine lover's toy shop, selling everything from foil cutters to Eurocaves.
+If it's more wine accessories than wine that you're after, EuroCave UK in Marylebone (previously called Around Wine) is a wine lover's toy shop, selling everything from foil cutters to EuroCave wine storage systems.

-Most of Britain's best wine merchants are spread around the country and occasionally suburbs, operating from printed and electronic lists rather than cute little boutiques in the capital.
-They increasingly operate online rather than with bricks and mortar premises.
+As reported here, independent wine merchants are thriving in Britain, but many of the best are spread around the country and occasionally suburbs, operating from printed and electronic lists rather than cute little boutiques in the capital - although there has recently been an increase in the latter.
+Hooray.

 Lea & Sandeman, 301 Fulham Road, London SW10, and 211 Kensington Church Street, London W8, close to Notting Hill Gate tube station, and 51 Barnes High Street, London SW13, and now in Chiswick W4 at 167 Chiswick High Road.
 These bright, modern shops offer a wide range of individually chosen wines.
 The selection is particularly strong on Tuscany, Rhône, Burgundy and south-west France.